rbelair/home-plant-monitoring/README.md

 To create a Gmail App Password, see: https://support.google.com/mail/answer/185833?hl=en Use this value for setting `GMAIL_APP_PASS` in `.env`.

 12. You're now ready to set your environment variables and launch the monitoring app!
-Run the app from within the `home-farm-monitoring` directory:
+Run the app from within the `home-plant-monitoring` directory:
 ```
 docker-compose up [-d] # Run stack in the background (daemon)
 ```